thefish2191/CSharp-Stuff/README.md

 - [ ] code completion for `csproj` files

-Used to have a reference when editing a `.cjproj` file, I'll use [this](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/overview) document from ms' official documentation!
+Used to have a reference when editing a `.csproj` file, I'll use [this](https://learn.microsoft.com/en-us/dotnet/core/project-sdk/overview) document from ms' official documentation!

 ### **Snippets**